Alysha Clark's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Alysha Clark.

-Alysha Clark is a decorated American-Israeli professional basketball player currently with the Seattle Storm in the WNBA.
-She achieved the remarkable feat of leading the NCAA in scoring for three consecutive years during her college career.
-Drafted into the WNBA in 2010, Clark has since won three WNBA championships, two with the Seattle Storm (2018, 2020) and one with the Las Vegas Aces (2023).
-Beyond the WNBA, she also led CCC Polkowice to a Polish championship in 2018, earning MVP honors, and secured a Ligue Féminine de Basketball championship with Lyon Asvel in 2019.
-Clark is renowned for her exceptional defensive skills and ability to perform under pressure with clutch shooting.
+Alysha Clark is an American-Israeli professional basketball player currently with the Seattle Storm in the WNBA.
+Notably, she led the NCAA in scoring for three consecutive years during her college career.
+Drafted in the second round of the 2010 WNBA draft, Clark has since achieved considerable success, winning WNBA championships with the Seattle Storm in 2018 and 2020, and again with the Las Vegas Aces in 2023.
+She has also played internationally, leading CCC Polkowice to a Polish championship in 2018, earning MVP honors, and winning a French league title with Lyon Asvel in 2019.
+Clark is highly regarded for her defensive skills and clutch shooting ability.

-In 2006, as a freshman, Alysha Clark led the conference in total points, field goals, and free throws, and was named Atlantic Sun Conference (ASUN) Player of the Year and Freshman of the Year, selected to the All-Atlantic Sun First Team and to the league's All-Freshman Team, and was named to the Atlantic Sun All-Tournament Team.
+In 2006, as a freshman, Alysha Clark led the Atlantic Sun Conference in total points, field goals, and free throws.
+She was named Atlantic Sun Conference (ASUN) Player of the Year and Freshman of the Year, selected to the All-Atlantic Sun First Team and to the league's All-Freshman Team, and was named to the Atlantic Sun All-Tournament Team.

-In 2007, Alysha Clark helped the Lady Bruins to their first ever NCAA tournament appearance.
-In 2006-07 she led the ASUN with 17.0 points per game, 12.6 rebounds per game, and a .580 field goal percentage and was named the Atlantic Sun Player of the Year for the second year in a row, and the Atlantic Sun Tournament Most Valuable Player.
+In 2007, Alysha Clark helped the Belmont University Lady Bruins to their first-ever NCAA tournament appearance.
+In 2006-07, she led the ASUN with 17.0 points per game, 12.6 rebounds per game, and a .580 field goal percentage and was named the Atlantic Sun Player of the Year for the second year in a row, and the Atlantic Sun Tournament Most Valuable Player.

-In the 2014–15 and 2015–16 seasons, Alysha Clark played for the Maccabi Ashdod, and was named the Player of the Year, Forward of the Year, and a First Team all-star.
+Alysha Clark played for the Maccabi Ashdod during the 2014-15 and 2015-16 seasons, and was named the Player of the Year, Forward of the Year, and a First Team all-star.

 2018: WNBA Championship Run

-In 2018, Alysha Clark won a championship with the Seattle Storm as they swept the Mystics in the 2018 WNBA Finals and also led CCC Polkowice to a Polish championship and was named the league’s Most Valuable Player.
+In 2018, Alysha Clark won a WNBA championship with the Seattle Storm, who swept the Washington Mystics in the WNBA Finals.
+She also led CCC Polkowice to a Polish championship and was named the league’s Most Valuable Player.

-In 2019, Alysha Clark was named to the All-Defensive Second Team.
+In 2019, Alysha Clark was named to the WNBA All-Defensive Second Team.

-In 2020, Alysha Clark was chosen for the All-Defensive First Team.
+In 2020, Alysha Clark was chosen for the WNBA All-Defensive First Team.

-2020: Named to Middle Tennessee Hall of Fame
+2020: Inducted into Middle Tennessee Hall of Fame

 In 2020, Alysha Clark was named to the Middle Tennessee Hall of Fame.